News & Announcements Educational ExcellenceCampus & FacilitiesSenior Leadership TeamCollege CorporationStaff VacanciesAlumni

 Throughout this course, you will develop an understanding of the media industry through analysing media representations and pitching and producing media projects.
 Across the 2 years of study you will study 4 units including:

-Media representations: 2hour, onscreen exam that will allow students to analyse and deconstruct media representations from TV and moving image productions via technical elements such as cinematography, editing, mise-en-scene and sound.
+2 hour, onscreen exam that will allow students to analyse and deconstruct media representations from TV and moving image productions via technical elements such as cinematography, editing, mise-en-scene and sound.

 You will be provided with lots of advice on applying for quality work experience placements at organisations including the BBC, Channel 4 and ITV.